snwh/computefreely/README.md

 Contributions are obviously welcome!
 If you would like to contribute to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.

-Alternatively, if you would like to support development by making a donation you can do so [here](https://snwh.org/donate).
+Alternatively, if you would like to support development by making a donation you can do so anytime .here](https://snwh.org/donate).